 Darwin thought it the “most wonderful of all known instincts”, the way bees build their honeycombs with wax from their abdomens.
 Each consists of geometrically flawless hexagonal cells that fit perfectly into the grid—even while they vary in size to suit either drones or workers.
 What makes this even more remarkable is that honeycomb is built from different directions simultaneously; bees starting from different sides of the grid‑in‑progress somehow join up with mathematical precision.

-This isn’t robotic behavior, though.
+This isn’t robotic behaviour, though.
 Studies have shown a high degree of adaptability during construction, with each bee cleverly adjusting its work to attain that geometrical perfection.
 They might, for example, use heptagons and pentagons where necessary, or alter the orientation of cells.
 “A simple robot does not have such a level of adaptability and rate of error recovery,” said entomologist Raghavendra Gadagkar.
 It is, according to the authors of one landmark study, “a true architectural skill.”

 ]]>

-https://listorati.com/10-stunning-homes-not-built-by-humans/feed/ 0 12096
+https://listorati.com/10-stunning-homes-crafted-by-natures-ingenious-builders/feed/ 0 12096

-Top 10 Absurd Robots That Scientists Have Actually Built https://listorati.com/top-10-absurd-robots-that-scientists-have-actually-built/ https://listorati.com/top-10-absurd-robots-that-scientists-have-actually-built/#respond Fri, 03 Nov 2023 17:26:19 +0000 https://listorati.com/top-10-absurd-robots-that-scientists-have-actually-built/
+Top 10 Absurd Robots Scientists Have Actually Built https://listorati.com/top-10-absurd-robots-scientists-have-actually-built/ https://listorati.com/top-10-absurd-robots-scientists-have-actually-built/#respond Fri, 03 Nov 2023 17:26:19 +0000 https://listorati.com/top-10-absurd-robots-that-scientists-have-actually-built/

 10 Irony Man, The Sassy Robot

-9 Skybot F-850, Russia’s Robot Astronaut
+9 850, Russia’s Robot Astronaut

 8 Lovot, The Cuddly Robot Who Helps Combat Loneliness